scorbo2/musicplayer/docs/user_guide_logging.md

 # User guide: configuring logging

+**NOTE**: if you installed MusicPlayer using the installer script, you can ignore these configuration instructions.
+The installer script will have created a default logging setup for you, with log output being directed to a log file in your ~/.MusicPlayer directory.

-If you started musicplayer using the command line, you probably noticed a few log messages getting generated to the console:
+However, if you started musicplayer using the command line, then you probably noticed a few log messages getting generated to the console:

 ```shell
 $ java -jar musicplayer-2.9.jar